DBPL2020/dbpl2020.github.io/call_for_papers.md

 languages or any other community interested in the design, implementation or foundations of data-centric computation.

+**IMPORTANT NOTE**: We are continuously monitoring the COVID-19 situation from local authorities and the World Health Organization.
+The symposium is half a year away, and we are confident that COVID-19 emergency will pass over and the symposium will be held in September, as planned.
+And, if necessary, alternative solutions, such as postponement, remote presentations, etc will be looked into and identified.

 ### Scope and Topics

 Suggested, but not exclusive, topics of interest for submissions include: